hyoungjoojin/notes/content/database-systems/buffer-manager/_index.md

 higher overhead for getting the least frequently used item.
 The LRU-K algorithm, MySQL's buffer replacement algorithm, and ARC algorithm addresses this.

-Besides using a better eviction algorithm, the following methods provide a more efficient buffer replacement strategy.

-- Localization: Each query is given their own part of the buffer pool in which the local buffer pool is managed on a per-query basis.
-- Priority Hints: The database programmer can provide hints for how important a page is.
-  For example, pages like the root of a B-tree should rarely be evicted.

 ### Flushing Dirty Pages

 Dirty pages can be flushed periodically in a page cleaning stage.